pingcap/docs/sql-statements/sql-statement-load-data.md

 > **Warning:**
 >
-> For the current version, this feature is still experimental and it is not recommended to use it in a production environment.
+> For the current version, this feature is still experimental.
+It is not recommended to use it in a production environment.

 <CustomContent platform="tidb-cloud">